JoaquinAmatRodrigo/skforecast/docs/guides/autoregresive_forecaster_exogenous.md

 # Recursive multi-step forecasting with exogenous variables

-`ForecasterAutoreg` and `ForecasterAutoregCustom` allow to include exogenous variables as predictors as long as their future valueis known, since they must be included during the predict process.
+`ForecasterAutoreg` and `ForecasterAutoregCustom` allow to include exogenous variables as predictors as long as their future values are known, since they must be included during the predict process.

-The main challenge when using scikit-learn models for recursive multi-step forecasting is transforming the time series in an matrix where, each value of the series, is related to the time window (lags) that precedes it.
-This forecasting strategy can be easily generated with the classes `ForecasterAutoreg` and `ForecasterAutoregCustom`.
+When using exogenous variables in recursive multi-step forecasting, their values should be aligned so that y[i] is regressed on exog[i].

 <img src="../img/matrix_transformation_with_exog_variable.png">

 ## Libraries